 Data for Rural Analysis

-ERS produces and maintains a number of data sets that are used by policymakers and researchers to identify and describe rural and urban areas.
-Measures of rurality such as the Rural-Urban Continuum Codes, Urban Influence Codes classify counties based on criteria such as population size, adjacency to a metropolitan area, and commuting flows.
+USDA, Economic Research Service (ERS) produces and maintains data used by policymakers and researchers to identify and describe rural and urban areas.
+Measures of rurality such as the Rural-Urban Continuum Codes and Urban Influence Codes classify counties based on criteria such as population size, adjacency to a metropolitan area, and commuting flows.
 These codes have been used to determine program eligibility criteria for various Federal programs.
-Other ERS data products classify counties in both metro and nonmetro areas based on key social and economic characteristics (County Typology Codes); physical characteristics (Natural Amenities Scale); and prevalence of creative occupations (Creative Class Codes).
+Other ERS data products classify counties in both metro and nonmetro areas based on key social and economic characteristics (County Typology Codes) or physical characteristics (Natural Amenities Scale).

 ERS has resources to help you: